Davtax/arXiv-sorter/README.md

 After the program is run, the authors inside the `authors.txt` file will be sorted alphabetically.

-A list for all possible arXiv categories can be found [here](https://arxiv.org/category_taxonomy).
+A list of all possible arXiv categories can be found [here](https://arxiv.org/category_taxonomy).
 If you are interested in all the groups of a category, just write the category letters in the `categories.txt` file.

 ## CSS snippets

 The program can make use of the CSS snippets to format the markdown file inside Obsidian.
-The CSS snippets are located in (snippets)[] folder.
+The CSS snippets are located in the [snippets](https://github.com/Davtax/arXiv-sorter/tree/main/snippets) folder.
 To install the CSS snippets, copy the content of the CSS snippets to the `.obsidian/snippets` folder in the home directory.
 Then, open the Obsidian app, and enable the CSS snippets in the Settings/Appearance/CSS snippets option.

-This option is pure stylistic, and it is not necessary to run the program.
+This option is purely stylistic, and it is not necessary to run the program.

 ## Optional arguments